-In the rest of this section, we describe how to implement the edge-based solution, as advocated in Section 3.3.
-There are several different sets of edges that need to be identified, summarized in Figure 4.
+To implement the edge-based solution, we must identify several different sets of edges, summarized in Figure 4.
 We present algorithms to compute each of these sets of edges.

-Source- and sink-dependent edges: First, we compute the available source types and anticipated sink types for every edge, in a manner similar to the dataflow analyses in Figure 6.
-However, whereas Figure 6 is an analysis that computes dataflow facts for nodes, we need to compute dataflow facts for edges.
+Source-dependent edges and sink-dependent edges: First, we compute the available source types and anticipated sink types for every edge, similar to the dataflow analyses in Figure 6.
+However, whereas Figure 6 computes dataflow facts for nodes, we need to compute dataflow facts for edges.

-Next, for each edge e we compute the edge policy \mathcal{P}e of the policy table \mathcal{P} : it is policy table \mathcal{P} restricted to the available source types and anticipated sink types of edge e.
-We use the edge projections to identify source-dependent and sink-dependent edges.
-Edge e is source-dependent iff edge policy \mathcal{P}e has more than one unique sanitizer in any column.
-Edge e is sink-dependent iff edge policy \mathcal{P}e has more than one unique sanitizer in any row.
+Next, for each edge e we compute edge policy \mathcal{P}e : policy table \mathcal{P} restricted to the available source types and anticipated sink types of edge e.
+We use edge policies to identify source-dependent edges and sink-dependent edges.
+Edge e is source dependent if and only if \mathcal{P}e has more than one unique sanitizer in any column.
+Edge e is sink dependent if and only if \mathcal{P}e has more than one unique sanitizer in any row.

 In-trigger and out-trigger edges: Recall that in-trigger edges are source-independent edges with a source-dependent successor edge, and out-trigger edges are source-independent edges with a source-dependent predecessor edge.
-We can compute these edges efficiently purely by inspection of the dataflow graph.
+We can compute these edges efficiently simply by inspection of the dataflow graph.
 Let in_trigger denote the set of in-trigger edges, and out_trigger denote the set of out-trigger edges.